wiresandwifi/ciscoConfigureAccessPorts/README.md

 - Supports both IP and DNS names to connect to network device.
 - Includes prompt coloring to make script easier to read.
 - Uses ntc-templates to parse show command for finding all access ports.
-- Saves results into a log textfile.
+- Saves the results into a log textfile.

 # How To Use
 - Install Python.